 I’d loved Doctor Who since I was about six, so there was absolutely no way I was going to pass up the chance to work on the new magazine, and I basically begged for the art editor’s job.
 My interview was a chat in the canteen with Moray Laing, who was to be the mag’s first editor, and I think I pretty much had it in the bag when I confessed to having owned a TARDIS tent as a child.

 We celebrated the launch with special Rose cocktails and wore really trendy t-shirts with the logo on them to hand out copies in reception at the BBC.

 Nicola Noah, Marketing Exec

-Our bosses expected the magazine to appear fortnightly while each series of the show was on air, but that it would probably drop to monthly when it wasn’t.
+Our bosses planned for the magazine to appear fortnightly while each series of the show was on air, but expected it would probably drop to monthly when it wasn’t.
 In reality, the magazine became a bit of a phenomenon, and we were soon struggling to keep up with the incredible demand for copies.